 Despite being single for most of my adult life – sometimes by choice, sometimes not – I love being somebody’s girlfriend.
 I love cooking for someone, and buying them gifts.
 I love spending all day in bed, watching movies we’ve seen before.
 There’s nothing like those first heady months of a new love, when you never run out of things to talk about, never run out of ways to find a reason to touch each other.
 There are no red flags.
 Any hint of trouble is quickly suppressed by hormones, any niggling doubt is quickly excused away.
 You can’t talk sense into someone overcome with lust and love and everything in between.

-The truth is, red flags look normal when you’re wearing rose-coloured glasses.
+The truth is, the colour red doesn’t stand out when you’re wearing rose-coloured glasses.

 We hadn’t seen each other in a while – I was on holiday – and when I got home I drove straight to your house in the country, ran straight into your arms.
 Your dog was just as happy to see me as you were.
 Even the notoriously grouchy cat stayed around, slept beside me on the couch.
 It was a warm autumn evening, one of those late September days when summer shudders its final goodbye.